 Project 22: AkzoNobel re-development to set up 6 bays and three electric charging points as part of the AkzoNobel redevelopment (5 year contract period part of overall procurement of Town Centre Electric Car Club).
-The total cost profile for 5 year contract plus installation of dedicated EV charging point, TRO, Signage and civil works is £200,000
+The total cost profile for 5 year contract plus installation of dedicated EV charging point, TRO, Signage and civil works is £200,000 note the AkzoNobel site has been designated for residential redevelopment under our Local Plan process and it may not be feasible to allocate land to operate a gas station.
+A full business case would need to be developed and approved before the implementation of this low emission project.

-Bus/Freight Town Centre (CNG) Gas Station AkzoNobel Site\:
+Bus/Freight Town Centre (CNG) Gas Station AkzoNobel Site: